Ch5 Visualization Case Study

 geom_histogram(binwidth = 1000)

-Because of the skeness of the data, the visualization mainly displays the countries with gdp per capita above $4000.
+Because of the skewness of the data, the visualization mainly displays the countries with gdp per capita above $4000.
 So we are unclear about the distribution of the gdp per capita for the rest of the countries, even though they are the majority in the data.

 To address this issue, we consider the log transformation which convert the scale into a multiplicative order.